 If you work over 8 hours in a day or more than 40 hours in a week, your employer may be required to pay overtime wages.
 If your employer has not paid you overtime under California wage and hour laws, you may be able to recover unpaid OT by filing a wage and hour lawsuit.

-Below, our California wage and hour lawyers discuss the following frequently asked questions about lawsuits for unpaid wages for California employees:
+Below, our California employment law attorneys discuss the following frequently asked questions about lawsuits for unpaid wages for California employees:

 - 1. Do I get overtime for my job in California?